bastienleonard/pysfml-cython/doc/sphinx/source/index.rst

 .. note::

-   A current limitation is that :class:`sf.Texture` objects won't work as expected unless they are created after your :class:`sf.RenderWindow`.
+   A current limitation is that :class:`Texture` objects won't work as expected unless they are created after your :class:`RenderWindow`.
 It isn't a big problem in practice, but it's something to keep in mind until the issue is fixed. **Update:** this seems to be related to a bug in SFML: https://github.com/LaurentGomila/SFML/issues/160